 A Sleep Routine for Success in School

-School has once again started for kids across the region, and one of the major back-to-school battles that plagues parents is the daily wake up call.
+School is once again about to start for kids across the region, and one of the major back-to-school battles that plagues parents is the daily wake up call.
 Getting your kids out of bed early after a summer of sleeping in can be a tough task.

-Dr. Sarah Zallek is a neurologist who specializes in sleep disorders for OSF HealthCare Illinois Neurological Institute.
+Dr. Sarah Zallek is a neurologist who specializes in sleep disorders for OSF Sleep.
 She says providing a good sleep schedule is one of the best things you can do for your kids to help with classroom success.

 “Sleep is really important for school for a bunch of reasons, including being awake, but also being alert, and attentive, paying attention, not just staying awake.
 And also being able to learn.
 Cognition, learning, memory are all affected by not having enough sleep, even if you’re not sleepy,” explained Dr. Zallek.

 Getting back to early mornings can be tough for kids after a less-rigid summer schedule, and while starting a school-time sleep schedule before the first bell rings is recommended, it’s never too late to start a new sleep routine.
 Dr. Zallek says routine is the key word.

 “If you have sort of a routine that happens relatively the same each night: dinner, playtime, bath time, story time, brush teeth, however you do it.
 Having kind of the same routine each night helps the child consciously and unconsciously realize that it’s time for sleep to happen,” she said.

 Kids do require more sleep than adults.
 School aged children should get an average of 10 hours of sleep a night by age 10.
 But how do you know if your child is well rested and ready to hit the books?
 According to Dr. Zallek, sleep deprived kids exhibit specific symptoms.